MicrosoftDocs/azure-dev-docs/articles/go/create-resource group-using-management-library.md

 1. [Create a service principal](/azure/active-directory/develop/howto-create-service-principal-portal).
 Note the service principal's application (client) ID and secret.

-## 3. Set environment variables
+## Set environment variables

 Once you have a service principal, you can specify its credentials to authenticate the library to Azure.

 #### [Bash](#tab/bash)

 1. Edit the `~/.bashrc` file by adding the following environment variables.
+Replace the placeholders with the appropriate values from the previous section.

     ```bash
     export ARM_SUBSCRIPTION_ID="<azure_subscription_id>"